Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 Preciptiation may make it to the ground in a catchment area and be subject to the processes involved in [catchment hydrology](#Catchment-hydrology).
 Or, it may be **intercepted** by trees and vegetation,

 ### Ablation
-Ablation, whch you might remember from the Glaciated Landcapes unit, is the result of snowmelt.
+Ablation, whch you might know from the Glaciated Landcapes unit, is the result of snowmelt.
 Glaciated environments and ice sheets contain the second highest amount of stored water on the planet - behind that of oceans - at 29 million cubic kilometres.
 Although most is in polar glaciers which take a longer time to melt due to the much colder temperatures, water is still released through **meltwater**, **calving** and **sublimation**.
+And from retreating alpine glaciers.

 In addition, permafrost melting can also contribute to the creation of extra ponds and lakes, visible in thermokarst landscapes in the Arctic Tundra.
+This change occurs seasonally.

 [This video](https://cheatsheet-assets.ibaguette.com/alevel/geography/consequences_iceberg.mp4) is a great example of the risks to humans when there is too much ablation.
 [VIDEO]